ShwetzTest/ShwetzTest.github.io/README.md

 <h3 align="center">Hi there, I'm <a href="https://www.linkedin.com/in/shwetabb/" target="_blank" rel="noreferrer">Shweta</a> 👋</h3>

-<h2 align="center">I'm a Software Development Engineer in Test 💻, enthusiastic Baker 🧁 and a damn passionate Swimmer 🏊‍♀️</h2>
+<h2 align="center">I'm a Software Test Engineer 💻, enthusiastic Baker 🧁 and a damn passionate Swimmer 🏊‍♀️</h2>

 ### 🤝 Connect with me: